Russia: Economy

-Russia has a mixed economy, with enormous natural resources, particularly oil and natural gas.
-It has the world's ninth-largest economy by nominal GDP and the sixth-largest by PPP.
-The large service sector accounts for 62% of total GDP, followed by the industrial sector (32%), while the agricultural sector is the smallest, making up only 5% of total GDP.
-Russia has a low official unemployment rate of 4.1%.
-Its foreign exchange reserves are the world's fifth-largest, worth $540 billion.
-It has a labour force of roughly 70 million, which is the world's sixth-largest.
+Russia has a high-income, industrialized, mixed market-oriented economy following a turbulent transition from the Soviet planned model during the 1990s.
+According to the International Monetary Fund, it has the ninth-largest economy by nominal GDP and the fourth-largest economy by GDP (PPP).
+As of 2023, the service sector accounts for roughly 57% of total GDP, followed by the industrial sector (30%), while the agricultural sector is the smallest, at 3% of total GDP.
+It has a labour force of about 73 million, which is the eighth-largest in the world.
+Russia's largest trading partner is China.